stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

 ## Key Results

-- Personal Access Token (PAT) with the specified permissions is generated successfully in the GitHub account.
 - Created a Kubernetes Secret named `github-webhook-config` containing your GitHub personal token and webhook secret.
 - Defined a Repository CRD in your desired namespace, referencing the `github-webhook-config` Secret.
 - Enabled a secure connection between your code repository and your CI/CD pipeline through the GitHub webhook.